jhonnymichel/challenge-march-01/README.md

 # challenge-march-01: A Clock app!

-This is the challenge from march. we must build a clock application with three functions:
+This is the challenge for march. we must build a clock application with three functions:

 1) show time